-8.2.1.
-Appropriate engineering controls Engineering controls are used to remove a hazard or place a barrier between the worker and the hazard.
-Well-designed engineering controls can be highly effective in protecting workers and will typically be independent of worker interactions to provide this high level of protection.
+• 8.2.1.
+Appropriate engineering controls Engineering controls are used to remove a hazard or place a barrier between the worker and the hazard engineering controls can be highly effective in protecting workers and will typically be independent of a provide this high level of protection.
 The basic types of engineering controls are: Process controls which involve changing the way a job activity or process is done to reduce the risk.
-Enclosure and/or isolation of emission source which keeps a selected hazard "physically" away from the worker and ventilation that strategically "adds" and "removes" air in the work environment.
-Ventilation can remove or dilute an air contaminant if designed properly.
-The design of a ventilation system must match the particular process and chemical or contaminant in use.
-Employers may need to use multiple types of controls to prevent employee overexposure. • Local exhaust ventilation is required where solids are handled as powders or crystals; even when particulates are relatively large, a certain proportion will be powdered by mutual friction. • If in spite of local exhaust an adverse concentration of the substance in air could occur, respiratory protection should be considered.
-Such protection might consist of: (a): particle dust respirators, if necessary, combined with an absorption cartridge; (b): filter respirators with absorption cartridge or canister of the right type; (c): fresh-air hoods or masks.
-Air contaminants generated in the workplace possess varying "escape" velocities which, in turn, determine the "capture velocities" of fresh circulating air required to effectively remove the contaminant.
+Enclosure and/or isolation of emission source which keeps a selected hazard "physically" away from t that strategically "adds" and "removes" air in the work environment.
+Ventilation can remove or dilute a designed properly.
+The design of a ventilation system must match the particular process and chemical Employers may need to use multiple types of controls to prevent employee overexposure.
+Local exhaust ventilation is required where solids are handled as powders or crystals; even when large, a certain proportion will be powdered by mutual friction.
+If in spite of local exhaust an adverse concentration of the substance in air could occur, respiratory considered.
+Such protection might consist of: (a): particle dust respirators, if necessary, combined with an absorption cartridge; (b): filter respirators with absorption cartridge or canister of the right type; (c): fresh-air hoods or masks. worker interactions to he worker and ventilation n air contaminant if I or contaminant in use. particulates are relatively y protection should be velocities" of fresh circulating air required to effectively remove the contaminant.
+Air Crassly Type of Contaminant: Air Speed: direct spray, spray painting in shallow booths, drum filling, conveyer loading, crusher dusts, gas discharge (active generation into zone of rapid air motion) 1-2.5 m/s (200-500 f/min.)

-direct spray, spray painting in shallow booths, drum filling, discharge (active generation into zone of rapid air motion) 1-2.5 m/s (200-50) f/min.) grinding, abrasive blasting, tumbling, high speed wheel ge velocity into zone of very high rapid air motion).
+grinding, abrasive blasting, tumbling, high speed wheel generated dusts (released at high initial velocity into zone of very high rapid air motion).

 2.5-10 m/s (500-2000 f/min.)

-Within each range the appropriate value depends on: Lower end of the range Upper end of the range 1: Room air currents minimal or favourable to capture 1: Disturbing room air currents 2: Contaminants of low toxicity or of nuisance value only.
+Within each range the appropriate value depends on:

+Lower end of the range Upper end of the range 1: Room air currents minimal or favourable to capture 1: Disturbing room air currents 2: Contaminants of low toxicity or of nuisance value only.
 2: Contaminants of high toxicity 3: Intermittent, low production.
-3: High production, heavy use 4: Large hood or large air mass in motion 4: Small hood-local control only generally decreases with the square of distance from the extraction point (in simple cases).
+3: High production, heavy use 4: Large hood or large air mass in motion 4: Small hood-local control only

+Simple theory shows that air velocity falls rapidly with distance away from the opening of a simple extraction pipe.
+Velocity generally decreases with the square of distance from the extraction point (in simple cases).
 Therefore the air speed at the extraction point should be adjusted, accordingly, after reference to distance from the contaminating source.
 The air velocity at the extraction fan, for example, should be a minimum of 4-10 m/s (800-2000 f/min) for extraction of crusher dusts generated 2 metres distant from the extraction point.
 Other mechanical considerations, producing performance deficits within the extraction apparatus, make it essential that theoretical air velocities are multiplied by factors of 10 or more when extraction systems are installed or used.